Bali Property Investment Guide: Villa ROI, Leasehold & Foreign Buyer Risks

 Conclusion: Is Bali Still a Good Investment in 2026?

 The honest answer is: yes, for the right investor with the right property in the right location, managed correctly.
+Is it worth buying a villa in Bali?
+It can be, if the deal still works after leasehold term decay, management fees, maintenance reserve, taxes, low-season occupancy and resale friction are included.
 Bali in 2026 offers a combination of genuine tourism demand, accessible entry prices (particularly leasehold), and net yields that remain competitive with global alternatives.
 The fundamentals — growing international visitor numbers, constrained supply of quality villas in prime locations, and a government broadly supportive of foreign investment in tourism — remain favourable.

 The caveats are real but manageable.
 Indonesian property law requires proper structuring and legal guidance.
 Management quality is highly variable and consequential.
 Some areas — particularly Canggu — are approaching saturation.
 And the market is less liquid than many investors expect.